htcondor/htcondor/docs/man-pages/condor_submit.rst

  azure_size = <machine type>
     For grid type **azure** jobs, the hardware configuration that the virtual machine instance is to run on.
+    :index:`batch_project<single: batch_project; submit commands>`
+ batch_project = <projectname>
+    Used for **batch** grid universe jobs.
+    Specifies the name of the PBS/LSF/SGE/SLURM project, account, or allocation that should be charged for the resources used by the job.
     :index:`batch_queue<single: batch_queue; submit commands>`
  batch_queue = <queuename>
     Used for **batch** grid universe jobs.